SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 Let us know if you have any problems logging in to Hydra.

 ### `nano` refresher
 - We’ll be using nano.
-If you prefer vi or emacs, please free to use that.🙂
+If you prefer `vi` or `emacs`, please free to use that.🙂
-- Quick nano review: ctrl+x to save and exit.
+- Quick nano review: `ctrl+x` to save and exit.
 - Using a text editor on Hydra is more convenient than editing on your workstation and transferring revisions.

 ### Working directory